-The $n+2$-fold time integral in Eq.~\eqref{eq:c[full]} can be seen as a $n+2$ temporal dimensional Fourier transform of a time-ordered $n+2$-point correlator, but with $n$ Matsubara frequencies set to zero.
-Recently, in Ref.~\onlinecite{halbingerSpectralRepresentation2023} closed-form analytic expressions for these Fourier transforms have been found for arbitrary $n$, generalizing the Lehmann- (or spectral-) representation beyond 2-point functions \cite{bruusManyBodyQuantum2004} (see also \cite{vucicevic_analytical_2021} for an earlier solution of the nested time integrals derived in the context of perturbation theory for the Hubbard model).
+The central quantity left to be computed is $c_{g^{(n)}}^{[full]}(i\nu_{m})$ in Eq.~\eqref{eq:c[full]}, the full part of the graph evaluation.
+Its $n+2$-fold time integral can be seen as a $n+2$ dimensional temporal Fourier transform of an (imaginary-)time-ordered $n+2$-point correlator, but with $n$ Matsubara frequencies set to zero.
+Recently, in Ref.~\onlinecite{halbingerSpectralRepresentation2023} closed-form analytic expressions for these Fourier transforms have been found for arbitrary $n$, generalizing the Lehmann representation \cite{bruusManyBodyQuantum2004} beyond 2-point functions \cite{kuglerMultipointCorrelation2021} (see also \cite{vucicevic_analytical_2021} for an earlier solution of the nested time integrals derived in the context of perturbation theory for the Hubbard model).
 With the help of these ``kernel functions", the Fourier transform of a time-ordered $n+2$-point correlator is written exactly in terms of many-body eigenstates, eigenenergies and matrix elements of the operators involved in the correlation function \cite{halbingerSpectralRepresentation2023}.

 In a general case the Hamiltonian cannot be diagonalized and the ``kernel trick" is typically not practically applicable.
-However, in the context of perturbation theory for spins, as in Eq.~\eqref{eq:c[full]}, the quantum system of interest is a set of $N$ non-interacting spins ($H_0=0$) with trivial product eigenstates and all eigenenergies vanishing.
+However, in the context of spins, as in Eq.~\eqref{eq:c[full]}, the quantum system of interest is a set of $N$ non-interacting spins ($H_0=0$) with trivial product eigenstates and all eigenenergies vanishing.
 This allows for a tremendous simplification of the analytical expression for Eq.~\eqref{eq:c[full]} obtained from the kernel trick.
 For details about the calculation, we refer to our recent work on a complementary spin-diagrammatic scheme tailored for spin systems with close-to-mean-field physics in Ref.~\onlinecite{SchneiderDipolarOrdering2024}.
-We obtain our main exact and compact result \begin{widetext}